The Ultimate Guide to an East African Beach Safari

 Relax like royalty on the glorious beaches of Seychelles.

-Seychelles Beach Safaris: A World Apart
+Seychelles Beach Safaris Are a World Apart

-The Seychelles are a genuine paradise: they are outside the cyclone belt, have no poisonous snakes, and are free of malaria, yellow fever, and typhoid.
 The archipelago serves as a protected area for whales, dolphins, dugong (cousins of the manatee), and turtles, and coral thrives in the Aldabra Atoll—the world’s largest tropical lagoon.
 The Seychelles are also home to 950 recorded species of fish, with 200 of them co-existing in 1,000 square miles of coral reef.

 African Beaches Seychelles diving